Nevasca/OpenGL-Study/README.md

 ## Shortcuts

-Beside camera navigation shortcuts explained in the previous section, you can also:
+Besides camera navigation shortcuts explained in the previous section, you can also:

 * `Ctrl + Space`: hide/show Editor.